MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/about-url-reservations-and-registration-ssrs-configuration-manager.md

 > This article does not describe URL access to specific reports that are stored on the report server.
 For more information about URL access to these items, see [Access report server items by using URL access](../../reporting-services/access-report-server-items-using-url-access.md).

 ##  <a name="URLreservation"></a> URL reservation and registration
  A URL reservation defines the URLs that can be used to access a [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] application. [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] will reserve one or more URLs for the Report Server Web service and the [!INCLUDE[ssRSWebPortal](../../includes/ssrswebportal.md)] in HTTP.SYS, and then register them when the service starts.
 By appending parameters to the URL, you can open reports through the Web service.
 Reservations and registration are provided by HTTP.SYS.
-For more information, see [Namespace Reservations, Registration, and Routing](/windows/win32/http/namespace-reservations-registrations-and-routing).
+For more information, see [Namespace reservations, registration, and routing](/windows/win32/http/namespace-reservations-registrations-and-routing).

  *URL reservation* is a process by which a URL endpoint to a Web application is created and stored in HTTP.SYS.
 HTTP.SYS is the common repository of all URL reservations that are defined on a computer and defines a set of common rules that guarantee unique URL reservations.